-Keith Gaither joined the Virginia staff in January of 2022 as the running backs coach.
+Keith Gaither joined the Virginia staff in January of 2022 as the special teams coordinator and running backs coach.
 He spent the 2020 and 2021 seasons as the wide receivers coach at Army for head coach Jeff Monken.
 He previously worked at West Point as the wide receivers coach for the 2015 and 2016 seasons.
 He spent the 2019 campaign at Western Michigan.

 The 2021 Army squad defeated Missouri 24-22 to win the Lockheed Martin Armed Forces Bowl to finish the season 9-4.
 The 2020 Army squad went 9-3 and made an appearance in the AutoZone Liberty Bowl.
 Cadet receivers averaged 20.55 yards per reception this season in the team’s run-oriented offense.
 Army’s 11 touchdown receptions in 2021 was the most since the 2015 season.

 Prior to Western Michigan, Gaither was the pass game coordinator and wide receivers coach at East Carolina (2017-18), where he was responsible for the instruction and teaching of all aspects of the wide receiver position in a multiple pro-style offense.
 In each of his two seasons, the Pirates produced a first-team all-conference wide receiver in Trevon Brown.